Having celebrated its 35th Anniversary in 2016, the

 over 30 commissions from such composers as Jake Heggie, Cindy Cox,

 Augusta Read Thomas, Robert Greenberg, Martin Bresnick, Cesar

 Cano, and Pulitzer Prize-winner Wayne Peterson.
 A new work by

 Tarik O’Regan, commissioned for the Alexander by the Boise Chamber

-Music Series, had its premiere in October 2016.
+Music Series, had its premiere in October 2016, and a work for

 The Alexander String Quartet is a major artistic presence in its home base of San Francisco, serving since 1989 as Ensemble in Residence of San Francisco Performances and Directors of the Morrison Chamber Music Center in the College of Liberal and Creative Arts at San Francisco State University.

 The Alexander String Quartet’s annual calendar of concerts includes engagements at major halls throughout North America and Europe.
 The quartet has appeared at Lincoln Center, the 92nd Street Y, and the Metropolitan Museum in New York City; Jordan Hall in Boston; the Library of Congress and Dumbarton Oaks in Washington; and chamber music societies and universities across the North American continent.
 This past summer, the quartet returned as faculty to the Norfolk Chamber Music Festival, a nexus of their early career.
 Recent overseas tours have brought them to the U.K., the Czech Republic, the Netherlands, Italy, Germany, Spain, Portugal, Switzerland, France, Greece, the Republic of Georgia, Argentina, Panamá, and the Philippines.
 They returned to Poland for their debut performances at the Beethoven Easter Festival in 2015.